-1 at specific times during development, such as the 2 subcortical plate, to fulfill the role of pain processing.
+at specific times during development, such as the 2 subcortical plate, to fulfill the role of pain processing.
 3 (r) The position, asserted by some medical experts, 4 that the unborn child remains in a coma-like sleep state 5 that precludes the unborn child experiencing pain is 6 inconsistent with the documented reaction of unborn 7 children to painful stimuli and with the experience of 8 fetal surgeons who have found it necessary to sedate the 9 unborn child with anesthesia to prevent the unborn child 10 from thrashing about in reaction to invasive surgery.
-11 (2) Based on the findings in subsection (1) of this 12 Section, the General Assembly's purposes in enacting this 13 amendatory Act of the 99th General Assembly are to: 14 (a) Based on the documented risks to women's health, 15 prohibit abortions at or after 20 weeks gestation, except 16 in cases of a medical emergency.
-17 (b) Prohibit abortions at or after 20 weeks gestation, 18 in part, because of the pain felt by an unborn child.
-19 (c) Define "medical emergency" to encompass 20 "significant health risks", namely only those 21 circumstances in which a pregnant woman's life or a major 22 bodily function is threatened (Gonzales v.
-Carhart, 550 23 U.S. 124, 161 (2007)).
+11 (s) A fetus is viable at or about 24 weeks of 12 gestation.
+13 (2) Based on the findings in subsection (1), the General 14 Assembly's purposes in enacting this amendatory Act of the 15 101st General Assembly are to: 16 (a) Based on the documented risks to women's health, 17 prohibit abortions at or after fetal viability, except in 18 cases of a medical emergency.
+19 (b) Prohibit abortions at or after fetal viability, ir 20 part, because of the pain felt by an unborn child.
+21 (c) Define "medical emergency" to encompass 22 "significant health risks", namely only those 23 circumstances in which a pregnant woman's life or a major 24 bodily function is threatened (Gonzales v.
+Carhart, 550 25 U.S. 124, 161 (2007)).